PietroTerribile01/phishing-demo-report/home.md

 I created an e-mail account on Zoho with an address: noreply@security-git.it.

-Within Zoho and Register.it, I correctly configured the DNS MX and SPF/DKIM records to allow Zoho to send 'authenticated' e-mails in the name of security-git.it.
+Within Zoho and Register.it, I configured the DNS MX and SPF/DKIM records to allow Zoho to send 'authenticated' e-mails in the name of security-git.it.
 This ensures that the e-mail is not marked as spam and that the sender is trustworthy.

 I composed an e-mail simulating an official security notice from GitHub, inviting the recipient to 'verify' or 'update' their credentials by clicking on the attached link, which is the phishing link.
 From the mail client I sent the e-mail (from noreply@security-git.it) to the target address.
-The e-mail, thanks to the correct settigns, was 'legitimate' and did not end up in the spam folder of target's mail service.
+The e-mail was flagged as 'legitimate' and did not end up in the spam folder of target's mail service.

 ![Phishing email](images/mail_phish)